usaid-cs/yesterday-i-learned/random.md

 1. Uncle Ben's (not related to the point above) [90 second rice](https://www.unclebens.com/products/ready-rice/jasmine), through whatever magic, manages to be wet and edible without adding any preservatives.
 1. Referral programs work only if it makes the referrer *feels smart* about sharing a deal.
 1. Lemmings, apparently a small rodent, [do not commit mass suicide](http://io9.gizmodo.com/lemming-suicide-is-a-myth-that-was-perpetuated-by-disne-1549040246).
 Disney people pushed them down a cliff and made them drown.
-1. "Good at cooking" and "Good at washing dishes" are apparently very good things to put on dating site profiles (if you have one).
-Of course, liking to cook and liking to wash dishes are another story.
 1. Iran now accounts for approximately 90% of the world production of saffron.
 1. People [used to wake up at night as a matter of fact.](http://lifehacker.com/try-a-bi-modal-sleeping-pattern-if-you-frequently-wake-1783439757) It is LifeHacker, however, so what it says might just be wildly incorrect.
 1. Hurricanes are horizontal winds, and it is [acceptable for a plane to fly into them](https://youtube.com/watch?v=h7CQaDEKbBU).
 1. Coors won four times in [the 2016 brewing awards](http://www.canadianbrewingawards.com/winners/2016-winner-list/).
 1. Assuming the masks on a plane actually provide oxygen, [it is important to put yours on first](https://youtube.com/watch?t=1s&v=kUfF2MTnqAw) because you will likely fail putting yours on after putting it on for another person.
-1. You are supposed to [say "thank you"](https://blog.asana.com/2016/07/workstyle-positive-feedback-at-work/) when you get a compliment at work, *and then try to ask a question to better understand why the compliment was given*.
 1. Business insider found [one thing pie charts are good at](http://www.businessinsider.com/pie-charts-are-the-worst-2013-6), surprisingly: comparing two different things with very different amounts.
 1. "A trick I learned from Argentinian circus people, who make amazing BBQ, is let the grill heat up and then cut an onion in half to rub on the grate.
 It imparts a nice flavor and cleans the grill very well."
 1. *Dixie* is/was a nickname for Southern US.